maRce10/coded_bioacoustics/content/post/2020-06-15-Automatic_signal_detection:_a_case_study.md

 <div class="alert alert-info">

-<center>Note that the <a href="https://docs.ropensci.org/ohun/">R package ohun</a> for optimizing sound event detection is now available and provides an improved version of the approaches shown in this post
+<center><b>Mar-2024:</b> Note that the <a href="https://docs.ropensci.org/ohun/">R package ohun</a> for optimizing sound event detection is now available which provides an improved version of the methods shown in this post

 </div>